WokLibCodeClub/.github/profile/README.md

 A trinket project which explains the turtle coordinate system can be found [here](https://trinket.io/python/218c2a1835).

+In the session on **26 October 2024** we explored using the Python ```while``` loop to make a turtle draw polygon shapes with any number of sides.
+The code on the screen at the end of the session for this project is [here](https://trinket.io/python/dbc59805d99c).
+We also introduced Python **lists** and the Python ```for``` loop in a sorting hat project.
+The code on the screen at the end of the session for the sorting hat project is [here](https://trinket.io/python/aeef19b5fd9b).

 ### Python for coders with some experience

 Those who are familiar with Python can continue working on Raspberry Pi/Code Club projects.
 Many of you have started the project called [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race), but before you finish this one you should try to draw dashed lines for your grid as this gives you a great chance to test your Python skills.
 After that, we suggest going on to the project called [Secret Messages](https://projects.raspberrypi.org/en/projects/secret-messages) which uses Python to put messages into encrypted form.
 We can also point you to more complex projects on this github site.